 4. The Club at any meeting of which due notice has been given, shall have power by a majority of two-thirds of the members present and voting to assess the whole of the membership for payment of such sum equally among them as may be considered necessary for meeting the obligations of the Club, and any member failing to make payment of his or her share of the assessment shall be struck off the role of members, but shall nonetheless remain liable for his or her said share.

 5. No profits or surpluses will at any time fail to be divided among members and if upon the winding up, dissolution or cessation of the Club for any reason there remains after payment of all liabilities of the Club any property, effects or funds whatsoever the same shall be given or transferred to some other organisation or organisations having objects similar to the object of the Club, by resolution passed at a General Meeting at or before the time of the dissolution or cessation and insofar as effect cannot be given to such provision then to some charitable object or objects.
-Any profits or surpluses generated by the Club activities shall be devoted to maintenance or improvement of Club facilities and promotion of the Club and its objects.
-VIII List of Members and Constitution and Rules
+Any profits or surpluses generated by the Club activities shall be devoted to maintenance or improvement of Club facilities and promotion of the Club and its objectives.

+VIII Reserves Policy The Club shall maintain financial reserves of no less than £70,000.
+These reserves are held to safeguard the long-term stability and sustainability of the Club, providing security in the event of unforeseen emergencies, significant repairs, or facility-related issues.
+The reserves shall not be used for routine operational expenditure, but may be drawn upon with Committee approval in exceptional circumstances where the Club’s financial viability or ability to operate is at risk.

+IX List of Members and Constitution and Rules

-1. A copy of the Constitution and Rules of the Club and a list of the members shall be exhibited in the clubhouse.
-IX Suspensions and Expulsions
+1. A copy of the Constitution and Rules of the Club will be kept at the club and displayed on the club website.
+A list of members will be held by the club secretary and reviewed in line with the Data Protection Act (2018).

+X Suspensions and Expulsions

 1. The Committee shall have power by a majority vote of its entire number to suspend any member whose conduct appears to them to endanger the character, interests or good order of the Club or who acts in defiance of its Constitution of Rules; and at a General Meeting of which due notice has been given the Club shall have power, on a vote by ballot and by a majority of two-thirds of those voting, to expel any such member.

-2. At least six days before calling any such meeting the Committee shall communicate with the offending member to give him an opportunity of resigning from the Club.
+2. At least six days before calling any such meeting the Committee shall communicate with the offending member to give him/her an opportunity of resigning from the Club.

-X Alterations of Constitution and Rules
+XI Alterations of Constitution and Rules

 1. Alterations or additions to the Constitution and Rules may be made at any General Meeting of the Club provided that at least fourteen days before such meeting, written notice of the proposed alteration or addition has been given to the Secretary.